rfuzzo/MorrowindPlusPlus/fundamentals/visuals.md

 Makes it so many smoke effects are much more laid back and easier on the eyes.

 ⭐📃 [**Chameleon**](https://www.nexusmods.com/morrowind/mods/47996)\
-The weid transparency of models (clothes, hair) with alpha channels issue fixed: Your character is not transparent at all.
+The weird transparency of models (clothes, hair) with alpha channels issue fixed: Your character is not transparent at all.

 ⭐📃 [**Let There Be Darkness - Lua Lighting Overhaul**](https://www.nexusmods.com/morrowind/mods/47912)\
 Configurable mod for automatic adjustment of lighting, including override values, cell whitelist, and light object editing.